 |A basic ability to communicate and exchange information in a simple way.|

 Example: CAN ask simple questions about a menu and understand simple answers.

-Students are evaluated at 10-week intervals to determine if they can progress to the next level.
-This allows students, who have previous experience with English, to quickly progress to their degree program.
+Students are evaluated at 10-week intervals to determine whether they can progress to the next level.
+This allows students who have previous experience with English to progress quickly to their degree program.

 Engaging Delivery Methods

-Our approach puts students in real-life scenarios, in an interactive, stress-free environment, allowing for rapid acquisition of language.
-Through cinema, drama, acting, role-play, and games, students have countless opportunities to experiment with language.
+Our approach puts students in real-life scenarios in an interactive environment, allowing for rapid acquisition of language.
+Through role-play, collaborative writing workshops, dynamic presentations, blended learning through technology, and communicative activities and games, students have countless opportunities to experiment with language.

 Authentic Course Materials

 In order to make the classroom environment engaging and challenging, our approach uses authentic materials created outside of the classroom.
-These materials might include newspapers, novels, magazines, movies, or cable news.
-Our in-class textbooks also incorporate the latest in technology, audiovisual, and interactive books.
+Media fluency materials might include newspapers, novels, magazines, movies, or cable news.
+Our classes also incorporate visual literacy and research-based textbooks.